-January 1994 Judge William J. Zloch
+January 1995 Judge William J. Zloch

-February 1994 Judge Jose A. Gonzalez
+February 1995 Judge Jose A. Gonzalez

-March 1994 Chief Judge Norman C. Roettger
+March 1995 Chief Judge Norman C. Roettger

-April 1994 Judge William J. Zloch
+April 1995 Judge William J. Zloch

-May 1994 Judge Jose A. Gonzalez
+May 1995 Judge Jose A. Gonzalez

-June 1994 Chief Judge Norman C. Roettger
+June 1995 Chief Judge Norman C. Roettger

-July 1994 Judge William J. Zloch
+July 1995 Judge William J. Zloch

-August 1994 Judge Jose A. Gonzalez
+August 1995 Judge Jose A. Gonzalez

-September 1994 Chief Judge Norman C. Roettger
+September 1995 Chief Judge Norman C. Roettger

-October 1994 Judge William J. Zloch
+October 1995 Judge William J. Zloch

-November 1994 Judge Jose A. Gonzalez
+November 1995 Judge Jose A. Gonzalez

-December 1994 Chief Judge Norman C. Roettger
+December 1995 Chief Judge Norman C. Roettger

-The Duty Judge should be present in the district and available for handling Duty Judge matters at all times during the month assigned.
-If it is necessary for the Duty Judge to be out of the district for a short period of time during the assignment month, it is his or her responsibility to make arrangements with another Judge to handle all Duty Judge matters arising during the brief absence, and to notify the Chief Judge and the Clerk of Court.
+The Duty Judge should be present in the district and available for handling duty judge matters at all times during the month assigned.
+If it is necessary for the Duty Judge to be out of the district for a short period of time during the assignment month, it is his or her responsibility to make arrangements with another Judge to handle all duty judge matters arising during the brief absence, and to notify the Chief Judge and Clerk of Court.

-Courthouse, Fort Lauderdale, Florida, this day of , 1993.
+DONE and ORDERED in chambers at the United States Courthouse, Fort Lauderdale, Florida, this day of , 1994.